tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/status.md

         --format <FORMAT>     Change the output format [default: table] [possible values: table, json] -h, --help                Print help information
-        --no-color            Do not color output (alias for --color=never) -q, --quiet               Suppress output at a specific level and below -S, --stateless           Ignore local state files, do not read from or write to them -v, --verbose             Display more verbose output
+        --no-color            Do not color output (alias for --color=never) --no-fetch            Skip fetching and synchronizing of remote instances -q, --quiet               Suppress output at a specific level and below -S, --stateless           Ignore local state files, do not read from or write to them -v, --verbose             Display more verbose output